 As children grow, the prime areas will help them to develop skills in 4 specific areas.
 These are:

-- Expressive arts and design (Exploring and Using Media and Materials, Being Imaginative)
+- Expressive arts and design (Creating with Materials, Being Imaginative and Expressive)

 All 7 areas of learning are used to plan children’s learning and activities.
 The professionals teaching and supporting your child will make sure that the activities are suited to your child’s unique needs.
 This is a little bit like the curriculum in the rest of the school but it's suitable for very young children, and it's designed to be really flexible so that staff can follow your child's unique needs and interests.